MohammadNazeri/my-educations/Kubernetes/Advance/README.md

 ## Volume
 ### Persistent volume (PV)
 * Storage that does not depend on pod lifecycle or kuberenets cluster and it should be available on all nodes
+* PV are not in any namespace.
+They are availabe to whole cluster.
 * Kuberentes does not care about actual storage.
 It gives PV componenet as interface to the actual storage

 <img src="https://github.com/user-attachments/assets/e5c8779c-4035-4162-9eac-99d73482f91f" style="width: 50%;" />